Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 Grademaster Centering Tool (or just a Ruler)

-First, you don't NEED this, as I noted previously, you can just measure the borders and use this spreadsheet to help calculate the percentages.
-But I have heard good things about this Grademaster tool so it seems really helpful and thought I would give it a plug here.
+First, you don’t NEED this; as I noted previously, you can measure the borders and use this spreadsheet to help calculate the percentages.
+But I have heard good things about this Grademaster tool, so it seems really helpful, and I thought I would plug it here.

-I've also heard of some people using a sewer's Omnigrid, a plastic measuring grid.
-So either one is totally not necessary, as a ruler might be everything you need.
+I’ve also heard of some people using a sewer’s Omnigrid, a plastic measuring grid.
+So either one is totally unnecessary, as a ruler might be everything you need.

 Jewelers Magnifying Loupe

-I bought one of these from eBay and it's just like what jewelers use and it's only $5--it has an LED light and magnifies things up to 60x their size.
+I bought one of these from eBay.
+It’s just like what jewelers use, and it’s only $5.
+It has an LED light and magnifies things up to 60 in size.

 Microfiber Cloth